How To: Fold a Magic Rose Cube—A Flower in a Box Origami Puzzle

 This article is a guide for making Chainmail Armor from start (simple wire) to finish (a finished chainmail shirt).
 We will be using the European 4 in 1 weave, as this is the most common weave.
 This is the weave that you usually see in movies.
 There are several sections to this guide: Materials, Making the Rings, Weaving the Rings, and Making the shirt.

-How To: Make a 3D origami swan from 484 paper triangles
+How To: Make a paper shuriken (or ninja star)

 How To: Fold an origami crane like Scofield's on Prison Break